tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 A complex type

 - it is not an entity per se, i.e. no `DbSet<MyComplexType>`
-- it is not identified by a key value and is not tracked
+- it is not identified by a key value, i.e. is keyless, and it is not tracked
 - should be used as a property of an entity type
-- it is not autonomously saved by a `DbContext` or a `DbSet`, but instead is saved as a part of an entity
+- it is not autonomously saved by a `DbContext` or a `DbSet`, but instead is saved as a part of its container entity
-- can be a reference or a value type, i.e. either class or record
+- can be a reference or a value type, i.e. either class or struct
 - can be shared by multiple properties in the same entity.
 - can be used by multipte entities
 - must be defined as a **required** value in the `OnModelCreating()` method.